scottminter/ncaa_bball_randomizer/README.md

 # ncaa_bball_randomizer
-Randomly picks your ncaa bracket.
+Randomly picks your NCAA basketball bracket using only a random number generator.